DubaiCoin (DBIX) Price Reaches $1.20

-DubaiCoin (DBIX) traded flat against the US dollar during the 1 day period ending at 16:00 PM E.T. on June 11th.
-Over the last seven days, DubaiCoin has traded flat against the US dollar.
-One DubaiCoin coin can currently be bought for $1.20 or 0.00003094 BTC on major cryptocurrency exchanges.
-DubaiCoin has a market cap of $5.12 million and approximately $552,181.00 worth of DubaiCoin was traded on exchanges in the last 24 hours.
+DubaiCoin (DBIX) traded flat against the U.S. dollar during the 1 day period ending at 8:00 AM E.T. on June 13th.
+In the last seven days, DubaiCoin has traded flat against the U.S. dollar.
+One DubaiCoin coin can now be purchased for approximately $1.20 or 0.00003094 BTC on popular cryptocurrency exchanges.
+DubaiCoin has a total market cap of $5.12 million and approximately $552,181.00 worth of DubaiCoin was traded on exchanges in the last day.

 - BitBay (BAY) traded flat against the dollar and now trades at $0.18 or 0.00001849 BTC.